Bgisemba/MENTAL-HEALTH-TWEETS-CLASSIFICATION/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Using tweets scrapped from Twitter we would like to Classify the Type of Mental Disorder.
+Using tweets scrapped from Twitter, we would like tocClassify the Mental Disorder.

 We intend to achieve an accuracy score of at least 80%.